Key takeaways

 Since every county and institution sets its own rules, any bidder should ensure that they fully understand the auction terms and conditions, as well as state foreclosure laws.
 This includes how quickly the money needs to be paid in full to secure the bid.
 If you are unsure about any term or condition, contact an attorney.

-Foreclosure auctions don’t allow for traditional financing since the funds must be paid within a day or two from the auction date.
+Foreclosure auctions don’t allow traditional financing since the funds must be paid within a day or two from the auction date.
 If a buyer does not have cash, they can try to secure a hard money loan, which is an asset-backed, short-term loan from a private company.

 Make sure you add the cost to repair the home if needed and account for closing costs and auction fees as a part of the financing amount.
 Real estate auctions can have fees ranging from 1.5% to 5% of the winning bid.
-There are also transfer taxes and recording document fees to pay for.
+There are transfer taxes and recording document fees to pay for.

-Registering for an Auction
+Registering for an auction

 Plan to register on the auction site at least a week or two beforehand.
 Most sites will take several days to approve you as a bidder, so it’s good to review the process, bidding strategy and etiquette.
+Some counties may require a payment to participate as a bidder before the auction begins.

 The name you register with will be how the property is vested at the sale if you are the winning bidder.
 Review the registration carefully for errors and consult with an attorney, who can advise if purchasing as an LLC or other entity would be better than buying in your name.